 7. Differentiating Your Business from the Competition/ Be Better Than Your Competition

 Now is the absolute best time to be on the front foot, whilst some top cheeses are wanting to cut the marketing spend, demonstrating that business is still good for you.
 By entertaining clients to events whether it be a box at Cheltenham Festival or a stylist day out at Henley Royal Regatta, you can demonstrate you are offering something above and over what competitors will be doing for them.
 If you’re office is going to have clients come to it often, than you should think about your office decor seriously.
-Consider hiring an Office Plant Hire company to come in and liven up the rooms of your office.
-Plants in the office really bring it to life!
-Just a tip!

 I hope this has helped you, the reader, as I guess many of us are asked to submit their reasons why corporate hospitality is effective and worthwhile and I hope to have answered this for you?
 Best of luck with your next corporate event.